waitheramwaurar/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10-no_more_js: deletes all normal files with .js extension
 11-directories: counts the number of directories and subdirectories in current directory
 12-newest_files: displaye the 10 newest files in the current directory
+13-unique: takes a list of words as input and prints only the words that appear exactly once